akshaykrai/graph_algorithms/author_name_disambiguation/README.md

 - Should a pair of nodes satisfy all the above conditions, they are considered to be the same individial and hence merged into a single node containing the publications of both of the previous node.
 - The splitting is carried out based on the intersection of publications

+Once all 4 stages are done, we are left with a graph containing multiple communities.
+By assigning an index to each node based on the community it belongs to, and looking at the modified list of publications against each previously ambgiuous author names, one can conclude that authors sharing the same or similar names but having different cluster indexes are, in fact, different individuals.